marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](https://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.3.3 =

+* 1) We have added an option allowing to duplicate the gallery
+* 2) fixed the conflict of Video Gallery plugin with portfolio's FAQ Toggle Up/Down View
+* 3) Fixed the all dates fields that did not pop at once
+* 4) Upload Files bug has been fixed where users had not been able to upload/load from media library
+* 5) Fixed the recent reported bug in forums with Fatal error

 = 2.3.2 =